NITTY GRITTY of the ACTIVE vs. PASSIVE INVESTING DEBATE

 The idea that the poor performance from mutual funds derives from the attributes of the industry, and not the managers' stock-picking skills, finds support in research by Cohen, Polk and Silli (2010).
-They identified the individual stocks held with most conviction by fund managers, using different metrics.
-Those stocks' performance over the next 3 months showed an outperformace (relative to a variety of benchmarks) that increased with the level of conviction.
+They identified the individual stocks held with most conviction by fund managers.
+Those stocks' performance over the next 3 months showed an out performance (relative to a variety of benchmarks) that increased with the level of conviction.
 The counter-argument is that the high-conviction positions identified by the researchers were simply stocks that had performed well in the past even though given normal weightings at purchase.
 Momentum would account for their subsequent out-performance.

 The only possible conclusion is that mutual funds cannot be used in the determination of the issue "does passive investing outperform active management?"
 There are just too many non-strategy attributes that distort their results.

 6) Pension Fund Evidence : Other research supporting the conclusion that passive investing outperforms, comes from analysis of pension plan returns.
 Although slightly different, pension plans have most of the same problems as mutual funds.
 They are only a subset of the actively managed world.
 Their funds are allocated to money managers just like individual chose mutual funds - with the same propensity to chase past performance.
 The managers charge fees just like mutual funds charge fees.
 Those managers' results are benchmarked just like mutual funds with the resulting pressure to conform to an index.